smileshey/LongerTomorrow/README.md

 -----------
 "A Longer Tomorrow" is an interactive tool for exploring how changes in major causes of death could affect future Years of Potential Life Lost (YPLL) across U.S. states.

-Using historical CDC mortality data (1999–2020) and state-level behavioral / socioeconomic risk factors (e.g., obesity, smoking, insurance coverage), we train a LightGBM model to predict YPLL rates per 100,000 for 2030 by state, sex, and cause of death.
+Using historical CDC mortality data (1999–2020) from the CDC WONDER Underlying Cause of Death (UCD) system and state-level behavioral / socioeconomic risk factors (e.g., obesity, smoking, insurance coverage), we train a LightGBM model to predict YPLL rates per 100,000 for 2030 by state, sex, and cause of death.
 The Streamlit app then loads a future-state dataset, applies the trained model, and decomposes projected YPLL across five leading causes of death:

 - Cancer
 - Heart Disease